Baked (web series)

 Baked is an Indian comedy web series created by Pechkas Pictures and ScoopWhoop Talkies.
-It chronicles the misadventures of three university flatmates who start midnight food delivery service.
-It is written and produced by Vishwajoy Mukherjee and Akash Mehta and directed by Mukherjee.
+It chronicles the misadventures of three university flatmates who start a midnight food delivery service.
+The series is written and produced by Vishwajoy Mukherjee and Akash Mehta and directed by Mukherjee.
 The show's primary cast includes Pranay Manchanda, Shantanu Anam, Manik Papneja, and Kriti Vij.

-The first two seasons were shot in Hindu College and University of Delhi, and is one of the most-watched shows by students in India.
+The first two seasons were shot in Hindu College and University of Delhi.
+It was one of the early web series in India and gained immense popularity and became one of the most-watched shows by students in India.

 The third part of the series was made into a film.
 Principal photography began in October 2018 and was wrapped up in February 2019.
 However, the third part was released as a five-episode series as the third season titled Baked – The Bad Trip.
 It premiered on 2 May 2022 on Voot.

 Premise

-The first two seasons revolves around the life of three friends and roommates Oni, Haris and Body, students of Delhi University, and finding their way hard to survive in Delhi.
+The first two seasons revolve around the lives of three friends and roommates—Haris (Pranay Manchanda), Oni (Shantanu Anam), and Body (Manik Papneja)—students at Delhi University who find it hard to make ends meet and start a midnight food delivery service to earn some extra money.

-In the third season Oni, Haris and Body reunite for a road trip to the hills with each of them having a secret agenda.
+In the third season, Haris, Oni, and Body—now three former college friends—reunite for a road trip to the hills, each with a secret agenda.
 From getting lost in rural India to being mistaken for drug smugglers and getting arrested, nothing goes according to plan for the boys.